-As part of our commitment to keep the local community informed of the project, RES is holding a Community Information Session where members of the public can drop in and get questions you may have.
+As part of our commitment to keep the local community informed of the project, RES is holding a Community Information Session where members of questions you may have.
 If you're unable to attend the Community Information Session, details on the project can be found on the following website or by calling the free phone number:

 This information session is not Inis information session is not a formal presentation, but an open-house format - call in at a time that suits you.
-We will have project information on display and members of the project team will be in attendance to answer any www.pallamana-solarfarm.com 1800 118 737
+We will have project information or display and members of the project team will be in attendance to answer any www.pallamana-solarfarm.com 1800 118 737